Testimonial Nathaly from Peru in front of purpel bachground

 Street in Nicosia old town

-Street in nicosia old town© Nathaly Open fig caption
+Street in nicosia old town© Nathaly

-Well, a short explanation, Erasmus is an international exchange program that facilitates connecting different Educational Centersw with others, offering a cultural Exchange and an opportunity to extend our knowledge, by being able to live for a certain period of time in another country, giving us the opportunity to meet students from all possible countries, new languages, cultures, customs, etc.
+Well, a short explanation, Erasmus is an international exchange program that facilitates connecting different Educational Centers with others, offering a cultural Exchange and an opportunity to extend our knowledge, by being able to live for a certain period of time in another country, giving us the opportunity to meet students from all possible countries, new languages, cultures, customs, etc.

 When applying, at my university they sent us a fairly extensive list with different countries and universities.
 At first I was overwhelmed because there were too many countries and cities that had always caught my attention, and I didn’t have much time to choose.
 At the time of submitting my application, I based myself on: Where would you like to live for a few months and probably will not have the opportunity to do so again?